clajiness/qbop/README.md

 ## Installation
 I recommend using the provided sample Docker Compose files to simplify the set up of qbop.
 This container must be routed through ProtonVPN due to the required `natpmpc` dependency.

-You can ignore OPNsense and/or qBittorrent by using the `OPN_SKIP` and `QBIT_SKIP` environment variables.
+You can ignore OPNsense and/or qBittorrent by using the `OPN_SKIP` and/or `QBIT_SKIP` environment variables.
+This is handy if you're using a firewall and routing platform like a Unifi gateway or a different BitTorrent client.

 The container image is available [here](https://github.com/clajiness/qbop/pkgs/container/qbop).
 The sample docker-compose.yml file is available [here](https://github.com/clajiness/qbop/blob/main/docker-compose/docker-compose.yml).
 There is also a [community compose directory](https://github.com/clajiness/qbop/blob/main/docker-compose/community/).
 Feel free to open a pull request to share your own compose files.

 ### Requirements
 * AMD64 or ARM64/v8 architecture - If you need support for a different architecture, file an issue.